3C 186: Black hole

-3C 186 has a supermassive black hole with an estimated mass of 3 billion M_{ʘ} and an Eddington luminosity rate of 4×10^47 erg s^{−1}.
+3C 186 has a supermassive black hole with an estimated mass of 3 billion M_{☉} and an Eddington luminosity rate of 4×10^47 erg s^{−1}.
 However unlike other active galactic nuclei whose black holes are found in the center, the black hole is found displaced by 11.1 ± 0.1 kiloparsecs away from the host galaxy.
 When looking at the velocity shift between its narrow and broad emission lines, the result shows a value of −2140 ± 390 km/s, suggesting the AGN is moving at a slower speed compared to the host galaxy.

 The most likely hypothesis for the displacement of the black hole is the merger of two black holes from two colliding galaxies about 1–2 billion years ago.
 When the black holes coalesced, the creation of strong gravitational waves caused by the merger generated a kick, resulting the newly formed black hole to be flung out from the center of the galaxy.